Interview with Dr James Hendrie Burt. One

 NM: Waddington.
 Did you have any choice about that?
 Was it, did you ask for Bomber Command?

 JB: I didn’t ask for Bomber Command.
 I asked for a flying station.
 I wasn’t terribly [pause] as long as they’d got, there were aeroplanes in the thing that’s what I wanted.
 So, I well you did get a bit of a choice.
-The first one we wanted it was Northern Ireland and I said, ‘No, thank you very much.
+The first one they wanted to send me to it was Northern Ireland and I said, ‘No, thank you very much.
 I don’t want to go to Northern Ireland.’
 And then they said, ‘Well, we could post you to Anglesey.’
-I said that didn’t sound very much like a flying station to me and that and they said, ‘Well, there’s Waddington.’
+I said, well that didn’t sound very much like a flying station to me and that and they said, ‘Well, there’s Waddington.’
 I said, ‘Where’s Waddington?’
 They said, ‘Up at Lincoln.
 It’s Bomber Command.’
 I said, ‘I’ll go there.’
 So, we did get a bit of a choice.
-Actually, the first choice I had was to Rhodesia and that was a chap in front of me.
-We all swore that he had prior notice that this was coming up because he got his hand up before I did but that was the only one that wanted to go to was Rhodesia.
+Actually, the first choice I had was, was to Rhodesia and that was a chap in front of me.
+We all swore that he had prior notice of this was coming up because he got his hand up before I did but that was the only one that wanted to go to was Rhodesia.
 Never got there.
 But that didn’t bother me as long as I got to a flying station I was definitely happy.

 NM: So, can you describe the role of a medical officer at RAF Waddington?
 What was your day to day, week to week, month to month role?